Update Aug. 23: The Galaxy Note 10 is now on sale and our full Samsung Galaxy Note 10 Plus review is live.

 Special features (and missing features)

 The biggest differentiator between the Galaxy Note line and the Galaxy S series remains the S Pen.
 And the S Pen in the new Galaxy Note 10 and Note 10 Plus offers some notable upgrades.
 These include new Air Command features for performing various gestures, AR functions and the ability to save handwriting as a text document.
-The S Pen will also produce context-appropriate sounds.
-For example, if you’re using the stylus to highlight text, it will make a sound like a highlighter.

 It's worth noting, though, that both the Galaxy Note 10 and Note 10 Plus have killed the headphone jack.
 So you'll have to opt for wireless earbuds or Bluetooth headphones.
 The S10 and S10 Plus both have a headphone jack.